alex21738/Medium_Popularity_Prediction/README.md

 ## Future Exploration

-1. Followers may impact the accuracy of predicting popularity.
+1. The number of followers may impact the accuracy of predicting popularity.

 (1) Will users with more followers tend to have more claps regardless of a given post is good or bad?